European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

         # do something
         ...

-In all cases the callback function as *future* as its only parameter.
+In all cases the callback function has *future* as its only parameter.
 You can get the possible return value of the called function with ``future.result()``.